nocomplexity/0complexity/goals.rst

 This 0CX RFC is meant to provide a reusable set of principles for business IT software projects.
 It has the following specific goals:

-- Offer a small but crucial list of principles to prevent complexity.
+- Provide a concise yet crucial list of principles to prevent complexity.

 - Create a living document that outlines key business and IT knowledge available today to create large systems without negative complexity effects.